EFForg/https-everywhere/doc/updateJSONSpec.md

 For an early implementation of the ruleset update mechanism, the extension will update its ruleset library (stored as a SQLite database) by fetching a SQLite database file from eff.org containing the new ruleset library, and replace its local database file.
-This will, of course, only occur after the extension has determined that an update to the ruleset database is available, and verified the content of the `update.json` file to be authentic.
+Replacing the local rulesets library will only occur after validating `update.json` (pseudocode below).

 Manifest
 ========